Stripey tables — resources

 describing the use of the Document Object Model (DOM) and JavaScript to

-add guide stripes to <table>
+add guide stripes to <table> elements.

 For a working example, examine the page source for the Waxheadlines.